npapanik/Adyton/README.md

 Adyton
 ======

 Adyton is an event-driven network simulator, written in C++, for Opportunistic Networks (a.k.a.
 Delay-Tolerant Networks) that is capable of processing contact traces.
-The Adyton simulator supports a plethora of routing protocols and real-world contact traces, while also providing several congestion control mechanisms and buffer management policies.
+The Adyton simulator includes a plethora of routing protocols and real-world contact traces.
+It also provides several congestion control mechanisms and buffer management policies.

 Adyton was developed by [Nikolaos Papanikos](http://cse.uoi.gr/~npapanik) and [Dimitrios-Georgios Akestoridis](http://cse.uoi.gr/~dakestor) during their graduate studies in the [Department of Computer Science and Engineering at University of Ioannina, Greece](http://cse.uoi.gr) under the supervision of Prof. [Evangelos Papapetrou](http://cse.uoi.gr/~epap).